Adam Dutkiewicz

-Adam Jonathan Dutkiewicz (born April 4, 1977) is an American musician, recording engineer, songwriter, and music producer, best known as the lead guitarist and backup vocalist from Massachusetts metalcore bands Killswitch Engage, Aftershock, and Times of Grace, as well as the guitarist and co-lead vocalist for the melodic death metal supergroup Serpentine Dominion.
+Adam Jonathan Dutkiewicz (born April 4, 1977) is an American musician and record producer.
+He is the lead guitarist of the metalcore bands Killswitch Engage, Aftershock and Times of Grace, as well as the guitarist and co-lead vocalist for the melodic death metal supergroup Serpentine Dominion.
+He has also produced and engineered albums for several other metal bands.

 Biography

+Early Years

-Dutkiewicz, of Polish, Austrian, Scottish, and English descent, was born and grew up in Westhampton, Massachusetts.
-Dutkiewicz attended Hampshire Regional High School.
+Dutkiewicz, of Polish, Austrian, Scottish, and English descent, was born and raised in Westhampton, Massachusetts.
+He attended Hampshire Regional High School.
 Dutkiewicz also later attended the Berklee College of Music in Boston, studying production, audio engineering, and bass guitar.
-While at college, he began playing in the band Aftershock with friend Joel Stroetzel.
-Stroetzel would later join Dutkiewicz, Mike D'Antonio, and Jesse Leach in forming Killswitch Engage.
-Dutkiewicz was the drummer of Killswitch Engage, until the release of its second album, Alive or Just Breathing, when he moved to guitars, and Tom Gomes became the band's drummer.
+He graduated with a B.M. in 1999.
+While at college, he began playing guitar and producing for the band Aftershock with his brother Tobias Dutkiewicz and friend Joel Stroetzel.
+The groups debut album Letters was released in 1997, this was also the first ever recorded Dutkiewicz produced.
+The group released one more album in 1999 before shortly disbanding.